 When you yield to something, you will soon realise the tremendous control it has over you.
 Even though you say, “Oh, I can give up that habit whenever I like,” you will know you can’t.
 You will find that the habit absolutely dominates you because you willingly yielded to it.
 It is easy to sing, “He will break every fetter,” while at the same time living a life of obvious slavery to yourself.
 But yielding to Jesus will break every kind of slavery in any person’s life.

 We must take responsibility here, who really is your master?

-Every now and then I find myself in a meeting or a conversation where a group of left wing academic types will be holding forth about the wonders of the present ‘equality and diversity’ framework in the UK; often the same people would be at the forefront of anti-Israeli sentiment, however that’s an aligned but separate issue….
+Every now and then, whilst in college, I find myself in a meeting or a conversation where a group of generally friendly, but strident left wing academics will be holding forth about the wonders of the present ‘equality and diversity’ framework in the UK….

 This is a piece I wrote a while ago, but I’ve had a few conversations with people recently about this important issue and so I’ve decided to pop it up on the blog.
 Please feel free to comment!

 We live now in a highly consumer focused culture, and this culture is seeping into church life, and it seems that “church shopping” is becoming a common trap for some Christians.

 Is it wrong then to worship regularly in more than one church?

 As we might expect the Bible doesn’t address the subject of being part of two (or more) different churches directly.
 Paul’s letter to the Corinthians opens, “to God’s church in Corinth” (1 Corinthians 1:2), signifying one church, while in Galatians Paul begins with “to the churches of Galatia” (Galatians 1:2), showing there was more than one in the region.
 Today, however, with numerous local churches, the question of whether it’s OK to attend more than one church on a regular basis does come up.